 Downs Tax Preparation is family owned and operated and founded by me, Jessie Downs, EA.
-I mainly serve the Sierra foothills and Sacramento Valley, but can also serve you in matters for any State.
+I mainly serve the Sierra foothills and Sacramento Valley, but can also serve you in many State matters.

 My professional story: